| CloserLook > Romans > Romans 5:1-21 |

 as in the case of Eve, the result of deception.

-suggested a possible answer in my lesson on Gen.3:7-14, so I won't elaborate on
+possible answer in my lesson on Genesis 3:7-14, so I won't elaborate on it

 And, as is